Introduction Contents Search Paintings Essays Interviews Shows Enquiries Email

 Stella Vine took part in the Stuckist demonstration at the unveiling of Rachel Whiteread's sculpture Monument in Trafalgar Square.
 Stella held up a placard she had made saying "Emperors new clothes".

-Getty images photo and with SP Howarth photo.
+Getty images photo of Stella Vine and Stella with SP Howarth.

 First Paris Stuckist show, 19 October 2001